Using the Web3 API

 1RPC.io provides a single endpoint that protects users' privacy and assets.

-• Metadata masking: metadata attached to a user's request is replaced with 1RPC's own.
+• Metadata masking: Metadata attached to a user's request is replaced with 1RPC's own.

 Build with 1RPC